yanganto/ssi/README.md

 ssi -r 0x940a55c41ce61b2d771e82f8a6c6f4939a712a644502f5efa7c59afea0a3a67e -P System ./db
 ```

-Besides, you can exactly inspect
+Besides, you can exactly inspect with `-e` option.

 ### Options
 Here is the required parameters to use this tool.